Los Angeles Dodgers Logo

 Brooklyn Superbas Logo 1910

-The blue color of the letter darkened again to dark blue.
-The letter “B” itself, was placed inside a white rhombus with a dark blue outline.
+The letter’s blue darkened again to a deep blue.
+The letter “B” itself was placed inside a white diamond with a dark blue outline.

 1911